Rules and Regulations for Wastewater Treatment Facility Operators (250-RICR-150-10-5)

 5.7 Issuance of Operator-in-Training Certificate

 A. The Board may permit an applicant for any grade to take an examination in a given grade, if the individual has submitted evidence of education and experience satisfactory to the Board for the purpose of becoming an "operator-in-training" (“OIT”).
-OIT Certificates may be valid for up to three (3) years, therefore any applicant for examination must at the time of examination require only a maximum of three (3) years additional experience.
+OIT Certificates may be valid for up to a maximum of three (3) to five (5) years, as enumerated below.

 5.8 Issuance of a Provisional Certificate